UBC-MDS/sptidy/README.md

 tidy functions returns a dataframe that summarizes important model information, while the augment function expands the original dataframe to include additional model specific information by observation.
+This package is meant to complement \[Sktidy\]
+(<a href="https://github.com/UBC-MDS/sktidy" class="uri">https://github.com/UBC-MDS/sktidy</a>),
-This package is meant to complement Sktidy [Sktidy repo](https://github.com/UBC-MDS/sktidy), a Python package that was created to tidy up the sci-learn package.
+a Python package that was created to tidy up the scikit-learn package.

 ## Features